Feature #3973

 where the UTC→TT term was subtracted.
 The right plot looks a bit more like a Crab phasecurve.

-#33 Updated by Knödlseder Jürgen over 2 years ago
+#33 Updated by Knödlseder Jürgen almost 3 years ago

 I implemented a GEphemerides class to deal with the JPL DE200 ephemerides in the code.
 Here a first try of using this class for an on-the-fly barycentre correction of the psrtime file.
 Still does not look very good.